smashedtoatoms/asdf-riak/README.md

 # asdf-riak

-Riak plugin for [asdf](https://github.com/asdf-vm/asdf) version manager
+Riak plugin for [asdf](https://github.com/asdf-vm/asdf) version manager.
+I am no longer using riak, and the usage of this is very low and no longer worth maintaining.
+I am going to sunset this library.
+Please feel free to fork and take it over.

 ## Dependencies
 1. Your default ulimits will be low.
 You'll most likely need to increase your ulimits.